 - Restoration of the State Capitol building was completed in late 2013;

 - A soon-to-be rennovated 20th century Jayhawk Theatre;

 - Rehabilitation of the street scape with new infrastructure and interactive activities;

-- Corporate businesses like Gizmo Pictures, Capitol Federal, GTRUST, US Bank and Clayton Financial Services are making investments in their buildings;
+- Corporate businesses like Gizmo Pictures, Capitol Federal, GTRUST, U.S. Bank, Clayton Financial Services and Architect One are making investments in their buildings;

-- New jazz venues and restaurants are popping up;
+- New venues and restaurants are popping up;

 - Loft apartments are ready for new residents to design a place “just how they like it”;

 - Plans for the riverfront project are beginning to take shape;